MANDARAPURAVITEJA/MANDARAPURAVITEJA/README.md

 ### ✨ABOUT ME✨
 I am an Aspiring Data Scientist with 1.8+ years of IT👨‍💻 working experience and 1+ years of Data Science experience🧠.
 Expertise in developing End-to-End applications on Machine Learning🤖, Deep Learning🧠, and Python🐍.
 Currently working as a Junior Software Engineer at Cognizant.

-🦾 Achievement driven professional seeking for a transition to utilize my skills and abilities in the Data Science industry that offers professional growth while being resourceful, innovative, and flexible.
+🦾 Achievement driven professional seeking for a transition to utilize my skills and abilities in the Data industry that offers professional growth while being resourceful, innovative, and flexible.

 ### 📫 How to reach me:
 Email: raviteja.vvss99@gmail.com